rohitkt10/black-tea.github.io/_posts/2017-04-12-Windows-Data-Analysis-Setup.md

 ```

 ## Step 2: Install PostgreSQL and PostGIS Extension
 I used the interactive installer provided through EnterpriseDB and recommended on the [PostgreSQL website,](https://www.postgresql.org/download/windows/) using StackBuilder to easily add the PostGIS extension.
-One
-of the unfortunate things I realized
+One of the functionalities that I needed to enable includes the Pl/Python language so that I can run python scripts within the PostgreSQL database.
+Unfortunately, based on information [here](http://stackoverflow.com/questions/24216627/how-to-install-pl-python-on-postgresql-9-3-x64-windows-7), it looks like the Windows builds no longer contain support for plpython2 (for Python 2.7), only plpython3 (for Python 3.X).